B.S.: University of Evansville

 Cumulatively, we propose that malin- and laforin-like activities are involved in an unstudied aspect of energy metabolism and that these functions are conserved from plants to protists to humans.
 Our goal is to untangle the intercalated events of metabolism, neurodegeneration, and epilepsy utilizing our insights from studying Lafora disease and plant starch metabolism.

-1) Our work on Lafora disease is funded through 2015 by the National Institute of Neurological Disorders and Stroke (NINDS), an institute within the NIH.
+1) Our work on Lafora disease is funded by the National Institute of Neurological Disorders and Stroke (NINDS), an institute within the NIH.
 The project number of our work is R01NS 070899 and titled, "Regulation, signaling, and dynamics of glucan phosphatases.

 2) Additional work on Lafora disease was supported by an award from the Mizutani Foundation for Glycoscience.

 3) Our work on glucan phosphatases in starch metabolism and biofuel production is funded by NSF CAREER Grant #1252345 through 2018.

 4) Additional aspects of glucan phosphatases in plants and algae was funded by a Kentucky Science and Engineering Foundation (KSEF) award (KSEF-2268-RDE-014).